pradheepke/sdc-vehicle-detection-p5/README.md

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs and constructed smallest bounding rectangles to cover the area of each blob detected.

+Before applying heatmaps, lots of false positives and duplicate overlapping detections
+![Lot of FP][LotOfFP]

+After applying the method described above, we see much better result:
+![After][Heatmap2]

+Another example:
+![another example][AfterHeatmap]

 ### Tracking
-Even after this there was a fair amount of false positives, as seen in this short clip:
+Even after this there was a fair amount of false positives, as seen in this [short clip](./videos/).

 I implemented a basic tracking method: look back last N frames, and look for overlapping boxes (after the heatmap integration is done) in the last N frames.
 Only keep those boxes that have some amount of overlap with at least one box in the last N frames.
 This method is implemented with the method `process_img_with_tracking()`.
 The helper function `area_intersection` is used to determine if two boxes overlap or not.
 This helps in reducing the number of false positives significantly as well, and helped produce the final video.

----
+An example scene with false positives before tracking:
+![Before tracking][BeforeTracking]

+After applying tracking:
+![After tracking][AfterTracking]

+### Video Implementation

+This is the final [link to my video result](./videos/project_video.mp4).

 ### Discussion